 - Characters are a bit two-dimensional to my liking.
 Totomaru is the tsukkomi in the duo, and believe me if I had time, I’d collect his facial expressions because 95% of the time he’s screaming.
 He’s constantly surprised and retorts that way.
 I’d like to see variety; he could be a balanced combination of exasperated, indifferent, sad, angry but most of the time he’s not.
 There are scenes that those expressions work, but it gets tiring and bland quickly.

 - The same goes for Kamonohashi.
 The ability to write a compelling and believable smart character is a topic other bloggers have talked about before.
-Kamonohashi, at times, looks like he’s just there to be quirky and weird, but at the same time, he has amazing deduction skills so eh just… vibes until the end of the chapter, and then bam!
+Kamonohashi, at times, looks like he’s just there to be quirky and weird, but at the same time, he has amazing deduction skills so he just… vibes until the end of the chapter, and then bam!
 The case is solved.
-The initial chapters lack the depth it’s supposed to have.
+The initial chapters lack the depth they’re supposed to have.

 - One of the reasons why these cases seem superficial is probably we, as the reader, are not invited into solving these puzzles and we never become a part of the investigation properly.
 For example, in the first chapter, after Kamonohashi sees the fifth victim, he takes Totomaru to a store that sells designer clothes and then takes him to a barbershop, saying “something needs to be done with his shaggy hair”.
 And that’s all we see.
 Until two panels later, turns out that the barber there was the culprit behind the serial murders.
 There are no hints that we can look for or no development whatsoever for us to track.
 It’s more in the lines of weird things happen and then the case is solved.
 In the end, it only feels like Kamonohashi knew what happened beforehand, rather than intelligently deducing and figuring it all out.